antoniosjbokas/Effective-C/Read_Me.txt

 Effective_C is a collection of exercises I copied, composed, and edited from "Effective C: An Introduction to Professional C Programming" by Robert C. Seacord.
+I'm using this database to practice with command line Git and Github.

 Reference